What is a learning plan?

 Parents must submit a learning plan with their application for registration.
-This is a document outlining how the eight learning areas will be addressed within the home learning environment.
+This is a document outlining how you will address the learning areas within the home learning environment.

-A learning plan specifies when and where instruction will take place during the initial period of registration.
+A learning plan specifies when and where instruction will take place and the subject matter that will be covered during the initial period of registration.

-You should include details of any educational materials and resources, as well as how your child's learning outcomes will be recorded.
+You must include details of any educational materials and resources, as well as how you will record your child's learning outcomes.

 The learning plan does not have to be overly long or detailed, but it must be in English.
 You can write it in your own way or use one of our templates.